WorldDownTown/TapticEngine/README.md

 // Triggers a notification feedback, indicating that a task has failed. (`UINotificationFeedbackType.error`) TapticEngine.notification.feedback(.error)

-// Prepare a impact feedback for `UIImpactFeedbackStyle.light`.
+// Prepare an impact feedback for `UIImpactFeedbackStyle.light`.
 TapticEngine.impact.prepare(.light)

 // Prepare a selection feedback.